microsoft/LightGBM/docs/GPU-Windows.rst

 -  For running on Intel, get `Intel SDK for OpenCL`_ (NOT RECOMMENDED).

--  For running on AMD, get `AMD APP SDK`_ (you may want ot replace the ``OpenCL.dll`` from GPU driver package with the one from the SDK, if the one shipped with the driver lacks some functions).
+-  For running on AMD, get `AMD APP SDK`_ (you may want to replace the ``OpenCL.dll`` from GPU driver package with the one from the SDK, if the one shipped with the driver lacks some functions).

 -  For running on NVIDIA, get `CUDA Toolkit`_.